casaArseniy/Hackaton-MLH-Hackaverse2022/README.md

 <li> blur face [x]</li>
 <li> add transparent mannequin [x]</li>
 <li> add clothes that appears when user is in position [x]</li>
-<li> the risght position is achieved when the red line is inside the box around the mannequin shoulders [x]</li>
+<li> the right position is achieved when the red line is inside the box around the mannequin shoulders [x]</li>
 <li> swtich clothes using gestures [x]</li>
 </ul>